Of the hundreds of Web Design mistakes I see each week, here are the 7 most common mistakes that are costing you business.

 Check that the form works.
 Send a test to yourself.

 5. Missing Blog Content or Old Blog Content

 If you aren't posting at least every month, remove your blog.
 It's a turn-off to see old outdated information.
 Blogging is a great way to become a better communicator.
-It also give you a great opportunity to answer common questions asked by your customers.
+It also gives you a great opportunity to answer common questions asked by your customers.

 An outdated blog tells the world that you just don't care or you're not paying attention.